 The Dream Team is Brutus Beefcake and Greg Valentine and they're defending.
 For absolutely no apparent reason, the Bulldogs have Ozzy freaking Osbourne in their corner.
 Smith and Valentine start things off with Davey pounding away in the corner.
-Off to a wristlock before snap suplex for no cover and it's back to Davey for the delayed vertical.
+Off to a wristlock before Dynamite comes in to send Valentine into the buckle for two.
+There's the snap suplex for no cover and it's back to Davey for the delayed vertical.